 The commercial bakery offering Western-inspired birthday cakes, danishes, shortbreads, and other pastries had their start in the 1980s and 90s on the Chinese mainland, helped by market reform as well as the techniques and adaptations for taste developed by bakeries in Hong Kong.
 Well-known Chinese bakery chains such as Holiland and Christine were both founded in 1992, later joined by chains such as Weidome, Auspicious Phoenix, Ichido, and Kengee.
 It was also around this time that it became tradition in China to serve cake at birthday celebrations, which were and still are partly associated with foods such as noodles symbolizing longevity and boiled egg, symbolizing “rollover onto the next year”.

-“The Anatomy of Cake” is the cover story from our newest issue, “Agriculture”.
-To read the whole piece, become a subscriber and receive the full magazine.
+“The Anatomy of Cake” is a story from our issue, “Agriculture”.
+To read the entire issue, become a subscriber and receive the full magazine.
 Alternatively, you can purchase the digital version from the iTunes Store.